sdiehl/wiwinwlh/tutorial.md

 Most monad tutorials will not manually expand out the do-sugar.
-This leaves the beginner thinking that monads are a way of dropping into a pseudo-imperative language inside of code and further fuels that misconception that specific instances like IO are monads in their full generality.
+This leaves the beginner thinking that monads are a way of dropping into a pseudo-imperative language inside of code and further fuels that misconception that specific instances like IO fully *monads in their full generality*.
+When in fact the IO monad is only one among many instances.

 ```haskell
 main = do